 About Corydoras Zone Aquatics

-A little about us running this site
+A little about me running this site

-He also bred several other fish such as twig catfish (Farlowella, Sturisoma, and Sturisomatichthys), some Loricarids (like Ancistrus, Rineloricaria, and Hypancistrus) but also Tetras, Killies, Livebearers, lots of Cichlids and some Rainbowfishes.
+I also bred several other fish such as twig catfish (Farlowella, Sturisoma, and Sturisomatichthys), some Loricarids (like Ancistrus, Rineloricaria, and Hypancistrus) but also Tetras, Killies, Livebearers, lots of Cichlids and some Rainbowfishes.

 Aquarium & Fish Associations